As a Licensed Marriage and Family Therapist, Colleen specializes in working with individuals and children/adolescents on

 Colleen uses a variety of approaches tailored to each client’s needs and concerns.
 In general, she tends to draw from narrative therapy, cognitive behavioral, psychodynamic/object relations, and family systems orientations.
 She also finds the practice of being present, self awareness, art, and sand tray to be helpful tools when used in conjunction with other interventions.
 Her framework is influenced by the scientific evidence of mind body medicine.
 Colleen is committed to addressing all aspects of the whole person in the healing process.

 Colleen received her bachelor’s degree in Human Development from University of California, San Diego.
 She graduated from Western Seminary with a Masters degree in Marital and Family Therapy.
 Her graduate education in therapy included theological and biblical studies from a Christian worldview.
 As a result, even though Colleen sees clients of all faith/no faith backgrounds, one of her areas of expertise is Christian psychological care as it pertains to spiritual trauma.
 When integrating faith issues, Colleen takes a client-centered approach and starts with the client’s lead.
-In San Francisco, she is affiliated with Christian Psychotherapy Services.